A Trail Encircling Lake Hopatcong

 An NJDEP grant application has been submitted to support the second phase of the trail, through Jefferson Township.
 Work will proceed, pending further funding.

 An official trail guide is available in brochure boxes at various points on the trail, at our office, and below.

-While hiking the Lake Hopatcong Trail you can use your mobile device to find your exact location on the trail through the free Avenza Maps app.
-The below geo-referenced PDF can be uploaded to a Dropbox account and then imported into Avenza Maps.
+While hiking the Lake Hopatcong Trail you can use your mobile device to find your exact location on the trail map through the free Avenza Maps app.
+The above geo-referenced PDF can be imported into the Avenza Maps app directly from its URL.

 Please note, several miles of the Lake Hopatcong Trail align with the Highlands Trail, which runs for 182 miles connecting the Delaware River to the Hudson River.
 The trail is maintained by the New York-New Jersey Trail Conference.

 Volunteers are needed to maintain this local trail.
 If you would like to adopt a section of the trail to maintain, CLICK HERE for more information.